-- Holland Street Park should be rezoned to Community Purpose land - School ovals and courts should be considered as being able to provide sporting and recreational opportunities for the neighbourhood
+- 1. Holland Street Park should be rezoned to Community Purpose land - School ovals and courts should be considered as being able to provide sporting and recreational opportunities for the neighbourhood

-- 1. Lawler Reserve - is a 1.1 ha urban habitat enclosed by private property.
-It only has two low key entry points and functions to protect trees - nature-based play in the park should be explored as it is a large reserve with no facilities - the reserve could provide great nature-based play and environmental education location for toddlers and primary children in an intimate and safe area separated from main roads - 2.
-Wentworth Drive Park - is recommended to provide recreation opportunities for the neighbourhood as well as the SCA
+- Lawler Reserve-is a 1.1 ha area of urban habitat enclosed by private property.
+It only has two low key entry points and functions to protect trees.
+The opportunity to provide nature-based play in the park should be explored as it is a large park with no facilities.
+The park could provide great nature-based play for toddlers and primary children in an intimate and safe area separated from main roads - 2.
+Wentworth Drive Park-is recommended to provide recreation opportunities for the neighbourhood as well as the catchment.
+The park, at 4.2 ha, has the potential to be an attractive place for families and events.
+It currently provides a dog off-leash area (the first developed in the city), some active play including basketball and cricket and toddler and primary play

-- the park, at 4.2 ha, has the potential to be an attractive place for families and events.
-It currently provides a dog off-leash area (the first developed in the city), some active play including basketball and cricket and toddler and primary play - the park should be upgraded over time to provide a wider range of recreation activities - provide kick-about goals - consider a small sporting field which might complement the ones already provided at the school - The park could also accommodate a community garden space - provide a meeting place for young people - provide fitness stations - the park should also be assessed for commercial use by fitness trainers and for other possible commercial activities that provide community benefit - the park will need to have a public toilet constructed as part of its long term upgrade - A more urgent need for Wentworth Drive Park however is that it has no seating or picnic tables and this needs to be addressed in the short term.
-The park needs seats, shelters, picnic tables, barbecues and new toddler and primary playground equipment is in the immediate proximity of Wentworth Drive Park.
-This open space area currently provides no recreation activities and should be considered for re-ssignment to another use.
+The park should be upgraded over time to provide a wider range of recreation activities.
+For instance, the area is not only big enough for kick-about goals but could also provide a sporting field which might complement the ones already provided at the school.
+The park could also accommodate a community garden space, a place for young people to meet and fitness stations.
+The park should also be assessed for commercial use by fitness trainers and for other possible commercial activities that provide community benefit.
+The park will need to have a public toilet constructed as part of its long term upgrade

-3. Wills Lane Park

-4. Jacaranda Road Park

-- should continue to provide play experiences for toddlers and primary school children - a shade structure should be incorporated into the play ground at renewal time - a small kick-about area could be provided in one corner of the park

-5. Coolnwynpin Creek Corridor Macquarie Street Park

-- the creek corridor has some interesting areas where small nature-based play nodes could be developed - the existing playground can be replaced with more natural play elements that compliment and interpret the environment

-6. Degen Road Park is the home of Capalaba Sports Club
+A more urgent need for Wentworth Drive Park however is that it has no seating or picnic tables and this needs to be addressed in the short term.
+The park needs seats, shelters, picnic tables, barbecues and new playground equipment

+- 3. Wills Lane Park-is in the immediate proximity of Wentworth Drive Park.
+This open space area currently provides no recreation activities.
+Adjacent to Wills Lane Park is medium density zoned land.
+This open space should be considered in any future development of the housing in this area including incorporation into a private development - Jacaranda Road Park-should continue to provide play experiences for toddlers and primary school children.
+When the playground is renewed a shade structure should be incorporated into the design.
+A small kickabout area could be provided in one corner of the park - Coolnwynpin Creek Corridor Macquarie Street Park this creek corridor has some interesting areas where small nature-based play nodes could be developed.
+The existing playground can be replaced with more natural play elements that compliment and interpret the environment - Degen Road Park is the home of Capalaba Sports Club.
+The main sport being lawn bowls which is played in the park.
+There is a large club house however that provides entertainment, gaming and a restaurant for members and guests and visitors

-- the main sport being lawn bowls which is played in the park.
-There is a large club house however that provides entertainment, gaming and a restaurant for members and guests and visitors - a large section of the park is heavily vegetated and forms part of a longer east-west habitat corridor.
-The cause of the denigrated area within this vegetated area should be investigated and rectified is a 'hidden gem' park near medium density housing.
-It is a large, mostly empty space with toddler play facilities, a half-court and some magnificent trees.
-The park should be the heart of
+A large section of the park is heavily vegetated and forms part of a longer east-west habitat corridor.
+The cause of the denigrated area within this vegetated area should be investigated and rectified